 Back to Basics: Why VPN is Critical for Anyone Not Living Under a Rock

 Let’s backtrack a little.
 Security and privacy are great, but why is a VPN really necessary?
 Is simply browsing the internet putting you at risk?

 To answer this question, let’s look into what a VPN actually does.

-You can think of a VPN like a secret tunnel that connects your computer to a server.
-This server encrypts your activity (which means its coded into a tech-language that only your VPN server understands), so that no one else can know what you are doing on the internet except for you.
+You can think of a VPN as a secret tunnel that connects your computer to a server.
+This server encrypts your activity (which means it’s coded into a tech language that only your VPN server understands) so that no one else can know what you are doing on the internet except for you.

 So, that’s pretty neat.
 But, why would you need that kind of connection with secret codes and private tunnels?

 Public WiFi + ISPs = Personal Data Disaster